Glasgow Wine Edinburgh Menu

 We have a simple philosophy that is all to do with expanding our knowledge and enjoyment of wines and spirits.

-We hold twelve tastings each year, six in Edinburgh and six in Glasgow — see our Venues — which take the format of an informal guided tasting where our guest speaker shares their knowledge, passion, and enthusiasm for their wines or spirits with us.
+We hold twelve tastings each year, six in Edinburgh and six in Glasgow — see our Venues.
+These take the format of an informal guided tasting where our guest speaker shares their knowledge, passion, and enthusiasm for their wines or spirits with us.

 Over the years we have been very fortunate to be able to attract a very high calibre of speaker.
 Not only have we had over 50 Masters of Wine, including Jancis Robinson & Rose Murray-Brown, but also winemakers such as Johnny Hugel and Miguel Torres as well as Whyte & McKay Master Blender Richard Paterson.
 We continue to strive to maintain this high standard of guest presenter.